Having a foolproof holiday sangria recipe in my arsenal has changed my hosting game. Come one, come all!!

 (Have Amazon Prime?
 Click here to order this pitcher in time for your party!)

 The star of the show?!
 My holiday sangria recipe.
 This is fool-proof.
 And festive!
 And you can make a big batch so serving drinks to your guests is so easy.
-I always make this for New Year’s Eve.
+I always make this for Christmas and New Year’s Eve parties.

 It can also be made up to three days in advance – it gets better with time!